PyDMDĀ¶

 leg = plt.legend()

-The estimation of the future evolution seems reasonable, but this still be a simple testcase: try to apply the dynamic mode decomposition on more complex systems and share with us your results!
+The estimate of the future evolution seems reasonable, but this is still a simple test case: try to apply the dynamic mode decomposition on more complex systems and share your results with us!